 Volunteer workdays help keep our natural areas clear of garbage and invasive plants.
 They're held on the fourth Saturday of the month from 9 a.m. to noon.
 Closed-toe shoes are required, and long plants and long sleeves are suggested.
 Volunteers are encouraged to bring their own gloves, hats, sunscreen, insect repellent, and drinking water.
 Ages 13 to 17 must have a parent or guardian's signature on the registration form prior to participating.
 Volunteers under the age of 13 may participate, but only if accompanied by a parent or guardian.
 High school students can use the hours from these workdays toward their required community service hours.
 Check the volunteer Web page for the latest workday registration form.
 Preregister by calling Quiet Waters Park at 954-357-5100.

 Getting people of all ages involved in the appreciation of nature is the focus of many of the programs at Helene Klein Pineland Preserve.
 Opportunities include activities for boy and girl scouts, children's programs, school field trips, private group tours, and more.
 Call 954-357-5113 for more details and to make reservations.

-School Groups: This 13 acre natural area abounds with learning opportunities for students of all ages.
-From outdoor laboratory experiments to group learning exercises, we can ensure students receive the information they need while having a fun experience.
-Come explore our natural areas.
+This 13-acre natural area abounds with learning opportunities for students of all ages.
+From outdoor laboratory experiments to group-learning exercises, we can ensure students receive the information they need while having a fun experience.

 The natural area is accessible from Broward County Transit Routes #14, #31, and #48.